-- COPD often coexists with other diseases (comorbidities) that may have a significant impact on disease course. - In general, the presence of comorbidities should not alter COPD treatment and comorbidities should be treated per usual standards regardless of the presence of COPD. - Cardiovascular diseases are common and important comorbidities in COPD. - Lung cancer is frequently seen in patients with COPD and is a major cause of death. - Osteoporosis and depression/anxiety are frequent, important comorbidities in COPD, are often under-diagnosed, and are associated with poor health status and prognosis. - Gastroesophageal reflux (GERD) is associated with an increased risk of exacerbations and poorer health status. - When COPD is part of a multimorbidity care plan, attention should be directed to ensure simplicity of treatment and to minimize polypharmacy.
+- COPD often coexists with other diseases (comorbidities) that may have a significant impact on disease course. - In general, the presence of comorbidities should not alter COPD treatment and comorbidities should be treated per usual standards regardless of the presence of COPD. - Cardiovascular diseases are common and important comorbidities in COPD. - Lung cancer is frequently seen in patients with COPD and is a major cause of death. - Annual low-dose CT scan (LDCT) is recommended for lung cancer screening in patients with COPD due to smoking according to recommendations for the general population - Annual LDCT is not recommended for lung cancer screening in patients with COPD not due to smoking due to insufficient data to establish benefit over harm - Osteoporosis and depression/anxiety are frequent, important comorbidities in COPD, are often under-diagnosed, and are associated with poor health status and prognosis. - Gastroesophageal reflux (GERD) is associated with an increased risk of exacerbations and poorer health status. - When COPD is part of a multimorbidity care plan, attention should be directed to ensure simplicity of treatment and to minimize polypharmacy.